chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 }
 ```

 Although at first glance, this function looks simple, it has made a lot of assumption about its input argument.
 The obvious assumption is that the score is between 1 and 100.
 The not so obvious assumpution is that is indeed a number.
-As javascript is a
+As javascript is a non typed language, any client calling this rating function is allowed to pass in score as `"21"` or even `"foo"`.

-What should the return value of this function be if the input `score` is a string.
+What should the return value of this function be if the input `score` is a string?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc3NDk1ODUyXX0=
+eyJoaXN0b3J5IjpbLTI2Mzk1MzQ2OV19
 -->